 - for other associated persons the consequences of breaching contractual provisions relating to bribery prevention (this could include a reference to avoiding doing business with others who do not commit to doing business without bribery as a ‘best practice’ objective

-- reference to the range of bribery prevention procedures the commercial organisation has or is putting in place, including any protection and procedures for confidential reporting of bribery (whistle-blowing)
+- reference to the range of bribery prevention procedures the commercial organization has or is putting in place, including any protection and procedures for confidential reporting of bribery (whistle-blowing)

-- key individuals and departments involved in the development and implementation of the organisation’s bribery prevention procedures
+- key individuals and departments involved in the development and implementation of the organization’s bribery prevention procedures

-- reference to the organisation’s involvement in any collective action against bribery in, for example, the same business sector.
+- reference to the organization’s involvement in any collective action against bribery in, for example, the same business sector.

 Top-level involvement in bribery prevention

-Effective leadership in bribery prevention will take a variety of forms appropriate for and proportionate to the organisation’s size, management structure and circumstances.
-In smaller organisations a proportionate response may require top-level managers to be personally involved in initiating, developing and implementing bribery prevention procedures and bribery critical decision making.
-In a large multi-national organisation the board should be responsible for setting bribery prevention policies, tasking management to design, operate and monitor bribery prevention procedures, and keeping these policies and procedures under regular review.
+Effective leadership in bribery prevention will take a variety of forms appropriate for and proportionate to the organization’s size, management structure, and circumstances.
+In smaller organizations, a proportionate response may require top-level managers to be personally involved in initiating, developing, and implementing bribery prevention procedures and bribery critical decision making.
+In a large multi-national organization the board should be responsible for setting bribery prevention policies, tasking management to design, operate, and monitor bribery prevention procedures, and keeping these policies and procedures under regular review.
 But whatever the appropriate model, top-level engagement is likely to reflect the following elements:

 - Selection and training of senior managers to lead anti-bribery work where appropriate.